saket349/SDE/DP/minimum partitioning.md

     }
 ```

-- second approach is using memoized DP or bottom up DP
+- Second approach is using memoized DP or bottom up DP, basically this is just a derived question of matrix chain multiplication

 ```cpp
 vector<vector<int>> dp;